 In a Nut Shell

-Many aspects of parenting are natural and innate.
-The intense love you feel for them.
-The powerful instinct to protect them.
-Those joyous cuddles and smiles.
-Those all come naturally.
+The intense love you feel for your baby, the powerful instinct to protect them, the joyous cuddles and smiles - all natural and innate.

-However, there are many parts of parenting that aren't so natural or innate.
+However, many parts of parenting aren't so natural or instinctual.

 How about that entire child birth process?
 How much time and money did you spend prepping for that?
-Not so natural.
+Not so instinctual.

 You've already proved that getting your baby to sleep doesn't always come naturally...if it did, you wouldn't be reading this :)